21 ways I get out of the writing doldrums

 When I need an immediate boost, I have a list of 21 habits or tricks I can employ to get out of the writing doldrums…

 I live in a city with many fine attributes: the weather is mild, the mountains are beautiful, the beaches spectacular.
 But for every good point, there are also bad ones.
 That mild weather often translates into torrential rain and seemingly endless grey skies.
 (We once had a house-guest from Korea staying with us for the month of February.
-She didn’t believe Vancouver actually had mountains because the city was so socked in for 28 days and she never had a peek of them.)
+She didn’t believe Vancouver actually had mountains because the city was so socked in for 28 days, she never had a glimpse of them.)

-When the grey skies drag down my spirits — particularly my writing spirits — and I need an immediate boost, I know better than to trust “chance” to give it to me.
+When life drags down my spirits — particularly my writing spirits — and I need an immediate boost, I know better than to trust “chance” to give it to me.
 Here are 21 ways I get out of the doldrums and persuade myself to start writing again.

-3. Add a book I want to read to my Evernote list: I love reading but sometimes even the anticipation of reading is enough to buoy me up.
+3. Add a book I want to read to my Evernote list: I love reading, and sometimes even the anticipation of reading is enough to buoy me up.
 Whenever I see a positive review of a book, I clip it to my Evernote file so I have a list of books always ready for future reading.

 5. Do something for my husband: My husband is a kind, deeply supportive man who was a 100%-involved parent when our kids were young.
 He has changed my life in so many positive ways.
 If I can do something for him — whether it’s making dinner or picking up a book at the library for him — it makes me feel great.